-103 Kenway, P. and Palmer, G. (2007) 'Poverty among ethnic groups: How and why does it differ?', New Policy Institute
+105 Kenway, P. and Palmer, G. (2007) 'Poverty among ethnic groups: How and why does it differ?', New Policy Institute

-104 Data from the Resolution Foundation suggests 70% of white 70+ households do not have younger people living with them, compared to just 20% of South Asian and 50% of Black African or Caribbean households: https://metro.co.uk/2020/03/23/government-wants-70s-self-isolate-asians-live-families-12406886/
+106 Data from the Resolution Foundation suggests 70% of white 70+ households do not have younger people living with them, compared to just 20% of South Asian and 50% of Black African or Caribbean households: https://metro.co.uk/2020/03/23/government-wants-70s-self-isolate-asians-live-families-12406886/ equipment and with parents with low literacy and English will not have had parental support for education at home.

-105 Longitudinal survey of young people in England - The analysis is based on a representative sample of around 11,000 young people in year 10 from the LSYPE2 cohort study in 2014 (wave 2 of the study).
+107 Longitudinal survey of young people in England - The analysis is based on a representative sample of around 11,000 young people in year 10 from the LSYPE2 cohort study in 2014 (wave 2 of the study).